Fertilize in the spring to promote a healthy green lawn.

 You should fertilize grass at its best growth stage, which occurs during fall and spring for warm-season grass.
-If you need additional details on when should i fertilize my lawn, please see the instructions for the fertilizer you are using in the product label.
-The fertilization industry advises the application of fertilizer once every 8 weeks, whereas the others suggest only once every year or two.
-Whatever your application preference you should keep away from excessive fertilization, which may harm your grass roots as well as poor drainage.
+If you need additional details on when I should fertilize my lawn, please see the instructions for the fertilizer you are using on the product label.
+The fertilization industry advises the application of fertilizer once every 8 weeks, whereas others suggest only once every year or two.
+Whatever your application preference, you should avoid excessive fertilization, which may harm your grassroots and cause poor drainage.

-Talk to Us About Augusta Local Lawn Care Near Me
+Talk to Us about Lawn Care in Augusta

 You don’t have to allow weeds to control your lawn.
-Instead, get Green Lawn Augusta help preventing or eliminating weeds by reaching out to our team.
+Instead, get Green Lawn Augusta to help prevent or eliminate weeds by reaching out to our team.
 We use our experience to develop a personalized weed control plan for your property.